Harrington Road Interchange, Pacific Highway

 The Pacific Highway is a 960km-long major transport route that connects Sydney and Brisbane.
 In 2021 the NSW Government completed the duplication of the Pacific Highway providing two lanes of travel in each direction, delivered progressively over the past 30 years.

-As part of the Pacific Highway duplication, designs were prepared for a future interchange at Harrington and Coopernook to allow the pre-loading to occur, a process that involves early construction of an embankment over soft soil that enables earth to settle evenly before construction.
-Pre-loading of this site for a future interchange occurred in 2005 and 2012.
+As part of the Pacific Highway duplication, designs were prepared for a future interchange at Harrington and Coopernook roads to allow pre-loading to occur, a process involving early construction of an embankment over soft soil that enables earth to settle evenly before construction.

 Project overview